greyltc/docker-nextcloud/README.md

 docker run --name nc -p 80:80 -p 443:443 -d greyltc/nextcloud
 ```
 1. **Access your Nextcloud server**
 Point your web browser to __https://localhost/nextcloud__
+__Note:__ If you're on MacOS or Windows you can't use "localhost" here.
+Run `docker-machine ip default` to figure out what you should use in place of localhost.
 1. **Setup nextcloud**
-Follow the on-screen instructions to perform the initial setup of your server.
+Follow the instructions in your browser to perform the initial setup of your server.

 1. **[Optional] Stop the server instance**